stitchdata/docs/_database-integrations/mongo/mongodb.md

 # -------------------------- #

 setup-steps:
-  - title: "Index Replication Key Fields"
+  - title: "Index Replication Key fields"
     anchor: "index-replication-key-fields"
     content: |
       Before you jump into the actual setup, consider how the documents in your Mongo database are updated.